Syllabus

 Specifically:

-• Copying material from another person without their knowledge is not allowed.
+- Copying material from another person is not allowed.

-• Collaboration is not allowed on exams.
+- Collaboration is not allowed on exams (quizzes or the final exam).
 Any sharing or receiving information about the content of exams is an academic integrity violation, and may result in failing the class.

 We strongly recommend that you write all code yourself.
 Even if you discuss solutions, or approaches, with others, do the actual typing on your own!
 And avoid playing games or trying to find loopholes -- i.e., do not merely type what someone says, or type what you see on anothers screen.
 While we do not consider collaboration a violation, we still encourage following these recommendations-- relying on others for your solutions may result in you not learning the material, and in this class, not learning the material will result in not being able to pass the exams.
 Even with perfect homework scores, failing to pass sufficient exam topics will result in a failing grade in the course, so take homework for what it is intended: extensive opportunity to practice the skills we are teaching, paired with high quality feedback about the solution you came up with.